 Got a great product that you would like me to try out?
 Fantastic!
 I’m especially interested in new products or sneak peeks at events that others may not know about.
 Please keep in mind:

 - I am interested in reviewing products or services that are the right fit in terms of this blog and it’s content as it relates to do-it-yourself home improvement, woodworking, crafts, recipes, outdoor, camper renovation, etc.

-- If you do decide to ship something, there is no guarantee that I can or will use it within a specific time frame – DIY takes time, as does my job and the hours I use to let my brain recover (some call this sleeping – it’s more of a nap for me these days).
-However, I will do my best to provide you with info on the type of project I have in mind and keep you updated on its progress.
+- If you do decide to ship something, there is no guarantee that I can or will use it within a specific time frame — DIY takes time, as does do labor hours of recapping my latest projects, editing videos, sharing on social media, etc. However, I will do my best to provide you with info on the type of project I have in mind and keep you updated on its progress.

-- My honest opinions are what you’ll get, so if I love it, I’ll shout it from the rafters to thousands of my closest friends (and possibly even add it to my favorite tools list or include it in my gift guides at my discretion.
-If I don’t, I will let you know via email why it didn’t work.
-This includes paid sponsors — if I didn’t like it, I will let you know and offer the option not to post about the product or service (I don’t see much point in talking to my readers about a product if I don’t think they should buy it).
+- My honest opinions are what you’ll get, but I make no guarantees to ever link to your product.
+I may add it to my favorite tools list or include it in my gift guides at my discretion.
+If I don’t like the product, I will let you know via email why it didn’t work.
+This includes paid sponsors — if I didn’t like it, I will let you know and offer the option not to post about the product or service (there is often no point in talking to my readers about a product if I don’t think they should buy it).
 Items that were used or previously mentioned in a post will not be returned.
-See this post for an example of one of my reviews.
+See this post for an example of one of my partnered reviews.

 If you would like to offer a discount for my readers in addition to your sponsorship, please let me know (ex: enter offer code “UDH” for a 10% discount at checkout).
 This is optional, but it may help increase traffic to your site.
 After all, my readers are on the lookout for great products at a great price!

 This blog is the personal blog of Sarah Fogle and follows FTC best practices.
 I disclose ALL material relationships and do not allow “black hat” marketing links or “guest posts” that hide paid links.
 If you haven’t already, please read my full disclaimer page.
-Primarily, these two sections:

-- In selecting sponsorship, I try to select only those related to the content that you’ll find on this site and that which will appeal to my readers (i.e. home improvement, crafting, etc).
-However, I have no way of pre-screening each item that you may discover through this site.
-Purchases made through these linked affiliates must be handled between you and that vendor or company.
+In selecting sponsorship, I try to select only those related to the content that you’ll find on this site and that which will appeal to my readers (i.e. home improvement, crafting, pets, decorating, woodworking, tools, etc).

 The Ugly Duckling House reserves the right to modify or add to the above policies at any time.